weberdaniel/reactive-cpp/README.md

 design is the AXD301 Ericsson switch, which provides a nine-nines reliability (99.9999999%).
 Routing millions of connections, even smallest outages can impose high risks on a company.

-The design principles of such devices become more and more adopted to other programming languages and domains, so the Reactive
-Manifesto has been created to support reactive software design: https://www.reactivemanifesto.org
+The design principles of such devices become more and more adopted to new and old programming domains, so the Reactive Manifesto has been created to spread the design concepts: https://www.reactivemanifesto.org

 ## The 'Let it crash' pattern